Bhavu211/Data_Science/README.md

 # Data_Science
-Data Science Practice tutorials from basic to advanced.
+Data Science Practice tutorials from Basic to Advanced.